 Stories to Read

 Lucia of Oaxaca: An immigrant’s story of what it truly means to never give up.

 Lucia's life has been anything but easy.
 As a young mother who immigrated to the U.S. alone, she faced homelessness and poverty.
 For years, Lucia dreamed of owning her own restaurant, but she didn't know where to begin.
 See how our Empresas class helped Lucia and her family.

 Getting to college as a first-generation Latina

 Daniela and Isbeidy are cousins who grew up living two very different lives.
 But, they both have the same goal — to be the first person in their family to go to college, an opportunity their parents never had.
-Read thier story to see how our Chicas IDA program is helping girls reach for thier college dreams.
+Read their story to see how our Chicas IDA program is helping girls reach for their college dreams.

 Angelica has dreams for herself.

 She wants to get her GED, and she wants to learn how to speak fluent English so that she can get a good job.
 But at twenty-two years of age with two children, achieving her goals is no small feat.
 See how our Adult Education Program helped Angelica reach for her dreams.

 Blake has always wanted to be part of the decision-making process within local government.
 “I want to serve in the capacity of a public sector board or commission, and maybe even one day run for something in the county that I live in,” said Blake.